williamjingo/beeproger/README.md

 git clone git@github.com:williamjingo/beeproger.git
 ```

-The next steps assume that you running this project using docker, However you can still run this projecting without using docker following the [laravel docs](https://laravel.com/docs/9.x/installation)
+The next steps assume that you running this project using docker, However you can still run this project without using docker following the [laravel docs](https://laravel.com/docs/9.x/installation)

 Make sures docker engine is running on your machine.

-Navingated to the newly created folder `beeproger` and install project dependencies by executing the command below.
+Navingate to the newly created folder `beeproger` and install project dependencies by executing the command below.

 ```
 docker run --rm \